ADGEfficiency/programming-resources/fundamentals/computers.md

 # Key takeaways

-After this course you should
+After this lecture you should

 - have a working model of computer hardware
 - know what a bit and byte are